-The environmental portraits, shot on medium format, aim to convey a positive view of the people who work in diverse industries such as leisure & entertainment, hotels, gastronomy, retail, academia and the arts.
+The environmental portraits, shot on medium format in 2007/08, aim to convey a positive view of the people who work in diverse industries such as leisure & entertainment, hotels, gastronomy, retail, academia and the arts.
 The work was a response to negative press coverage on migrant workers at the time and intends to create a balance.

 Exactely 10 years on in 2018, I am revisiting the work in view of Brexit and in preparation for a new show “Safe European Home” curated by Emma Walder at Worthing Museum where the body of work is exhibited in conjunction with Delaine & Damian Le Bas and Alex Michon.
 Work now includes the original press cuttings, new press cuttings and the original 2018 EU Withdrawl Agreement.
 Alongside the portaits are the empty frames of the same locations to evoke feelings of a void to reflect upon.

-An extract of the essay "East European Immigration and Community Cohesion" was kindly made available by the wonderful Dr Eugenia Markova (co-authored with Prof. R. Black/ Joseph Rowntree Foundation) and another essay was kindly shared by Daryana Kotzeva (Social and Labour Affairs, Embassy of the Republic of Bulgaria- London).
+An extract of the essay "East European Immigration and Community Cohesion" was kindly made available by the wonderful Dr Eugenia Markova (co-authored with Prof. R. Black/ Joseph Rowntree Foundation) and another essay was kindly shared by Daryana Kotzeva (Social and Labour Affairs, Embassy of the Republic of Bulgaria, London).
 It has been donated to Brighton Jubilee Library where it is available as reference.

-More info on the 2018 exhibition at Worthing Museum is available here.
+An installation shot of the 2018 exhibition at Worthing Museum is available here.

-Any enquiries please contact me.
+For any further enquiries please contact me.